Authentication#

 Password recovery#

-In order to recover a lost password, a person can request a password reset:
+To recover a lost password, a person can request a password reset:

 - User provides email address.